 Explainability: We expect a system to be understandable to the degree that we can articulately explain its behavior to ourselves and others.
 If, as testers, we don’t understand a system well enough to describe it, or if it exhibits behavior that we can’t explain, then we have reason to suspect that there might be a problem of one kind or another.
 On the one hand, there might be a problem in the product that threatens its value.
 On the other hand, we might not know the about the product well enough to test it capably.
 This is, arguably, a bigger problem than the first.
 Our misunderstanding might waste time by prompting us to report non-problems.
 Worse, our misunderstandings might prevent us for recognizing a genuine problem when it’s in front of us.

 World: We expect the product to be consistent with things that we know about or can observe in the world.
 Often this kind of inconsistency leads us to recognize that the product is inconsistent with its purpose or with an expectation that we might have had, based on our models and schemas.
 When we’re testing, we’re not able to realize and articulate all of our expectations in advance of an observation.
 Sometimes we notice an inconsistency with our knowledge of the world before we apply some other principle.
+This heuristic can fail when our knowledge of the world is wrong; when we’re misinformed or misremembering.
+It can also fail when the product reveals something that we hadn’t previously known about the world.

 Since an oracle is a way of recognizing a problem, this list can be used as an oracle.
 It’s a wonderful thing to be able to keep a list like this in your head, so that you’re primed to recognize problems.